fedimint/fedimint/docs/database.md

 #### Internal
  - **IsolatedDatabaseTransaction** - Internal wrapper struct that implements the isolation mechanism for preventing modules from reading/writing outside their database namespace.
- - **CommitableIsolatedDatabaseTransaction** - Internal wrapper struct that wraps `IsolatedDatabaseTransaction`, but holds onto the transaction instead of holding onto a reference.
+ - **CommittableIsolatedDatabaseTransaction** - Internal wrapper struct that wraps `IsolatedDatabaseTransaction`, but holds onto the transaction instead of holding onto a reference.
 This struct is always wrapped inside `DatabaseTransaction` and is used to expose the full interface to the developer (i.e `commit_tx`), but restrict the transaction from accessing keys/values outside of its database namespace.
  - **NotifyingTransaction** - Internal wrapper struct that implements the notification mechanism when values of specified keys change.